mhf-ir/ubuntu-overssh-reinstallation/README.md

 ```
 #### Config
 See `config.sample` and change it.
-⚠ Carefull about your network settings.
+:warning: Carefull about your network settings.
 It's can hold your server until get new kvm/ipmi/vnc to restore the ssh again.
 ```
 cp config.sample config
 vim config